kingjulio8238/memarydocs/docs/concepts.md

 ```

 **Developers will be able to choose to to intialize memary with the default tools or their own at setup**

-#### Purpose in larger system
+!!! note "Purpose in larger system"
     Each response from the agent is saved in the knowledge graph.
 You can view responses from various tools as distinct elements that contribute to the user's knowledge.

-#### Future Contributions
+!!! info "Future Contributions"
     - Make your own agent and add as many tools as possible!
 Each tool expands the agent's ability to answer a wide variety of queries.
     - Create an LLM Judge that scores the routing agent and provides feedback.
     - Integrate multiprocessing so that the agent can process multiple sub-queries simultaneously.
 We have open-sourced the query decomposition and reranking code to help with this!

 ### Knowledge Graph
 ![Knowledge Graph](https://github.com/kingjulio8238/memary/blob/main/diagrams/kg.png?raw=true)
 #### Knowledge graphs ↔ LLMs
 - memary uses a Neo4j graph database to store knoweldge.
 - Llama Index was used to add nodes into the graph store based on documents.